France hits unwanted milestone: Over 100,000 virus deaths - WTMJ

 “My wife, like so many others, was just put in a body bag,” he recalled.
 “It was like a luxury garbage bag.
 And then she was put in a coffin and sent to cremation.”
 He was not allowed to see her.

-Petitpas said that despite a decree in January allowing people to see their deceased loved ones, many places still aren’t allowing it.
+Petitpas said despite a decree in January allowing people in France to see their deceased loved ones, many places still aren’t allowing it.

-“All these people who left us (are) like people with the plague, without human dignity, with nothing at all,” he deplored.
+“All these people who left us (are) like people with the plague, without human dignity, with nothing at all,” he said.

 She is now pushing for a change in French law to guarantee the right of families to visit hospitalized patients even during a pandemic, “to offer support, or even just to say goodbye.”